This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What causes a vaginal yeast infection?
 You guessed it: yeast.
 But did you know that the same type of fungal yeast that grows outdoors on trees and plants is actually very similar to the type that can develop inside the body and lead to an infection?

-While the type of yeast that causes vaginal yeast infections as well as candida symptoms can be completely harmless, at some point its levels can reach high enough to take over our body’s “good bacteria” and cause a vaginal infection or worse.
+While the type of yeast that causes vaginal yeast infections as well as candida symptoms can be completely harmless, at some point its levels can reach high enough to take over the body’s “good bacteria” and cause a vaginal infection or worse.

 The good news is that there are several natural steps you can take to get rid of a vaginal yeast infection for good.
 Vaginal yeast infections can be treated naturally at home with supplements, essential oils, a nutrient-rich diet and probiotics.